SRL-Hax/.github/profile/README.md

 # SRL Hax Archive
 The SRL Hax Archive is a side project by me (kirakira) which I shall always try to maintain.
 It contains mods that have been taken down, mods that are hard to find a working copy of (believe me, I've been through that before), and mods that may be taken down in the future.
 It also serves as a Archive, archiving different versions of the mod menu that may not be available on Gamebanana pages because they have been replaced.
+It can serve as a All-In-One package for your Splatooon (intended o) modding journey.
+Whether its the ancient 1, [adj here] 2, or splatastic 3, this organization has it all (probably).
 ### [!]
 Important
 SRL Hax Archive is sometimes a heap to handle, and I have a life, so sometimes new releases may not be uploaded for some time, if so pleases be patient. **See below for how to contribute**